Cyranixonpj/Cyranixonpj/README.md

 Below you can find game dev projects I worked on with a short description of what I was responsible for in creation process of those games.😊

 # 1. [Tales of the Pirate Bay](https://github.com/Cyranixonpj/2024_12c_02_6week)
 A simple platformer game developed by a team of four, for 6week project.
 All the assets come from [Treasure Hunters](https://pixelfrog-assets.itch.io/treasure-hunters) asset pack created by Pixel Frog.
-It was my first game dev project and I am very proud of it, although I would probably aproach it differently now.<br/>
+It was my first game dev project and I am very proud of it, although I would probably aproach it differently now.
+Here you can find [itch.io](https://vicki11.itch.io/tales-of-the-pirate-bay) page with game trailer and playable game build<br/>

 Parts of the game that I made:
 * LEVEL 1 design